 From time to time, you may see city and region properties that don’t match the country property.
 This is a result of the aforementioned level of granularity available from MaxMind.
 For example:

 - You have a user profile whose city, region, and country properties are San Francisco, California, USA.

 - That user then travels for vacation and performs actions in Thailand.
 However, MaxMind is not able to map city or region where the user is, just country.

-- The user’s profile then will say San Francisco, California, Thailand - the country has been updated to her most recent location, but since city and region were not available for that location, they remained as the last known city and region properties.
+- The user’s profile then will say San Francisco, California, Thailand - the country has been updated to their most recent location, but since city and region were not available for that location, they remained as the last known city and region properties.